SOLE Generator

 The available options for the SOLE Generator CLI are listed in the image below:

-You can check them out any time by running the following command in your Terminal window:
+If you are using SOLE, you can check them out at any time by running the following command in your terminal window:

 Generating SOLE configuration from a raw DDL statement

-dataops solegen "create schema SALES_RECORD.SALES comment='This is a test DataOps.live schema.';"
+dataops sole-dp gen "create schema SALES_RECORD.SALES comment='This is a test DataOps.live schema.';"

 The YAML configuration generated by the SOLE Generator for the example above would be: